werpu/input_pipe/readme.md

 * Real m:n mapping no questions asked: I basically can map from any input to any output, given the output type is supported by an underlying easy to program driver.
 Drivers for mouse, keyboard and an XBOX 360 controller type are supported.
-Others may be added in the furure or can be provided by someone who has the need for it (hey this is opensource so feel free to participate)
+Others may be added in the future or can be provided by someone who has the need for it (hey this is open source so feel free to participate)

 ## Does it work?